ISSR is now accepting applications to the 2018-19 ISSR Scholars Program: Applicatins Due January 29

 Each program Scholar is expected to submit his or her proposal no later than the semester following his or her participation in the program (or the sponsor’s next application date, if later).
 If a proposal is not submitted within this period, the investigator will be expected to teach an overload to repay the course reduction he or she received to participate in the program.

-In addition to the individual Scholars application, a new option this year is acceptance of applications for Scholar Collaborators.
-We will now accept applications from interdisciplinary partners who are working on joint grant proposals.
 The two people who are applying as Scholar Collaborators must be from two different home departments at UMass; cross-college collaborations are also encouraged.